Sweeteners

 Honey is ~80% simple sugars by mass, but the matrix matters.
 Raw, unfiltered honey contains over 200 bioactive compounds — flavonoids, phenolic acids, glucose oxidase, catalase.
 Pasteurized, ultrafiltered supermarket honey has most of these stripped and behaves nutritionally closer to high-fructose corn syrup.

-A 2023 University of Toronto systematic review and meta-analysis pooled 18 RCTs (>1,000 participants, median dose ~40 g/day for ~8 weeks) and found honey consumption associated with modest reductions in fasting glucose, ALT, total and LDL cholesterol, and triglycerides, alongside small HDL-C increases — counterintuitive given the sugar content, attributed to the polyphenol matrix.
+A 2023 Nutrition Reviews systematic review and meta-analysis pooled 18 controlled trials (n=1,105, median dose ~40 g/day for ~8 weeks) and found honey consumption associated with modest reductions in fasting glucose (−0.20 mmol/L, 95% CI −0.37 to −0.04; low certainty) and total cholesterol (−0.18 mmol/L, −0.33 to −0.04; low certainty), with effects strongest for raw and monofloral (robinia, clover) honeys — counterintuitive given the sugar content, attributed to the polyphenol matrix[27].
 Effect sizes are clinically modest and the trials are mostly short.

 Manuka honey (high-methylglyoxal honey from Leptospermum scoparium) has well-established topical antibacterial activity.
 The systemic anti-inflammatory and SIRT1-activation claims are based on in vitro neutrophil work and small animal studies — interesting, not load-bearing.